adrianroth10/labyrinth/example/world/README.md

                  HTMLText String |
                  Teleport Tile Point |
                  Fight EventItem (Tile, Tile) (EventItem, EventItem) |
+                 IncrementCheckpoints Tile World
 ```
-These events are mostly inspired by Pokèmon: since `Text` event is just text at the bottom, `FullText` looks like sliding credits, `HTMLText` is the possibility to input HTML code in a div element with id "output" in the HTML file running the Javascript, `Teleport` can move the player between different maps, and `Fight` is more or less a Pokèmon fight between two player tiles.
+These events are mostly inspired by Pokèmon: since `Text` event is just text at the bottom, `FullText` looks like sliding credits, `HTMLText` is the possibility to input HTML code in a div element with id "output" in the HTML file running the Javascript, `Teleport` can move the player between different maps, `Fight` is more or less a Pokèmon fight between two player tiles and `IncrementCheckpoints` increases the checkpoint number by one with the possibility of changing the world from the event directly, this event is removed after its been used.
 They are defined in the world file as either a list of `EventItem`s or just one.
 An example of each event is shown below. `null` is the `NoEvent`:
 ```
 [
 	null,